ptallada/cosmohub-api/cosmohub/doc/WebSockets API.md

 # CosmoHub WebSocket API

-This document describes the message-passing interface for the CosmoHub WebSockets service.
+This document describes the message-passing interface for all the CosmoHub WebSockets endpoints.

-## Operations
+## /sockets/catalog
-This service offers the user the ability to perform the following operations:
+This service offers the user the ability to perform the following operations on a catalog:
  * __Syntax check__: Check the syntax and retrieve the columns returned by an arbitrary query.
  * __Execute query__: Run a query asynchronously, while receiving periodic progress reports.
  * __Cancel query__: Abort the execution of an in-progress query.

 After connecting to the service, the user can submit an operation request using a JSON message.
 If the message sent is invalid or some unrecoverable error happens during the processing, the connection will be immediately closed.
 Concurrent execution of multiple operations is **not supported**.

-## State Machine
+### State Machine
 The service is implemented as state machine with 3 different states: `SYNTAX`, `READY` and `RUNNING`.
 The starting state is `READY`.
 The diagram below illustrates the different states and the transitions between them, triggered by the user requests.